Mini-Meet/product-mastery-blog/src/content/20-03-what-matters.md

 Remember this lesson, because it's key to your professional development:

 If you obsess over the details, you miss the bigger picture.
 You miss the real opportunities - the ideas that customers will go wild for - by keeping your head in the sand.
-So learning to identify those opportunities, validate those opportunities, then exploit them with a great solution, is THE key to product mastery.
+So learning to identify those opportunities, validate those opportunities, then exploit them with a great solution, is THE key to Prod MBA.

 Want help learning how to make that happen?
 Get in touch.